nrwl/nx/docs/shared/monorepo-nx-enterprise.md

 ### Workspace Lint Checks

 Custom lint checks is another great way to enforce best practices.
-We can create custom lint checks in the `tools/lint` directory and then register them in `tslint.json`.
+We can create custom lint checks in the `tools/lint` directory and then register them in `tslint.json`or `.eslintrc`.

 ## Developer Workflow